tranqv/mod_pcreposix/README.md

 **3)** Run all the tests (30+ cases, or add more by yourself) by the command
 + **./t_pcreposix_gen.sh ./t_pcreposix_01.exe**
 Make sure all the Bash scripts have the executable permission, or add it using the _chmod +x_ command.

+The package was well tested in Debian 9 (4.9.0-12-amd64) with gcc version 6.3.0.

 Report on any bug of this code at viet204@mail.com.